Olivetti typewriters: ETV 500 (1986)

 This was basically a rebadged Olivetti M19 personal computer.
 The difference is that the 8088 CPU runs at 8 instead of 4.77 MHz and instead of 5.25 inch floppy drives it uses 720 kB 3.5 inch.
 The client had the choice to use the same XT layout based keyboard as on ETV 260 or the keyboard of a serial connected ET 112 or ET 116 typewriter.
 Typically the connected typewriter was also used as the printer, or some of Olivetti's own dot-matrix or daisy wheel printers could be used.

 ETV 210s (1987)

 With its thermal transfer print head, based on IBM's quietwriter patents combined with the printer chassis of ET 116, the ETV 210s was announced as the future of the typewriter.
 The ETV 210s uses a Zilog Z80-compatible CPU from Hitachi, running CP/M and the word processor in ROM.
-The PC-style external keyboard is quite special as it contains an 80x5 character alphanumeric LCD display to write the documents.
+The PC-style external keyboard is quite special as it contains an 80x5 character alphanumeric LCD to write the documents.
 Otherwise it is functionally similar to the ETV 240, supporting the same file format in battery-buffered SRAM or optionally on one 3.5 inch 720 kb floppy disk drive, which is also able to read disks from the ETV 240, 250 and 350.